NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     fails.

 left-image-crop-win xoff yoff xsize ysize
-    Do stereo in a sub-region of the left image [default: use the entire image].
+    Do stereo in a region of the left image.
+Default: use the entire image.
+This option forces redoing all the pre-processing steps.
+    The region be created by ``stereo_gui`` (:numref:`stereo_gui`).

 right-image-crop-win xoff yoff xsize ysize
     When combined with ``left-image-crop-win``, do stereo in given subregions of left and right images.
 The crop windows can be determined using ``stereo_gui``.
-It is important to note that when both of these are specified, we explicitly crop the input images to these regions, which does not happen when ``left-image-crop-win`` alone is specified.
-In that case we use the full images but only restrict the computation to the specified region.
+This option forces redoing all the pre-processing steps.

 left-image-clip: (*string*) (default = "")
     If ``--left-image-crop-win`` is used, replaced the left image